jctalavan/astro-tutorial/src/pages/posts/post-1.md

 ---
-title: 'My First Blog Post'
-pubDate: 2022-07-01
+author: jctalavan
 description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
+layout: '../../layouts/MarkdownPostLayout.astro'
+pubDate: 2022-07-01
 tags: ["astro", "blogging", "learning in public"]
+title: 'My First Blog Post'
 ---
-# My First Blog Post

-Published on: 2022-07-01

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.